FunkyE9th/Test/docs/mesh.md

-      - To build for BL654
+      - To build for BL654 connect PC to USB2 port of dev kit

         ```
         cd ~/zephyrproject/zephyr
         west build -p auto -b bl654_dvk samples/bluetooth/mesh
         ```

-      - To flash
+      - To flash connect PC to USB2 port of dev kit

         Before flashing make sure you fully erase the module first.